 X.Y.Z. is a cocktail of lemon juice, triple sec and rum.

-Yeast are single cell organisms that convert sugar into alcohol and carbon dioxide.
-In addition, they are about half protein and provide B vitamins.
+Yeast are single cell organisms.
+They convert sugar into alcohol and carbon dioxide.
+They are about half protein and provide B vitamins.

 Yolanda is a cocktail of brandy, dry gin, sweet vermouth and grenadine.

 Yukon Jack is a Canadian liqueur with orange flavor.